fiji low season

 Visit Fiji in the Off-Season!

 With sunny tropical weather all year round, Fiji is one of those idealistic island paradises that doesn’t necessarily have “seasons”.
-Nevertheless, there are times of the year that more people choose to visit Fiji… and the Fiji tourism industry prices match this.
-The off-season or low season in Fiji is usually during the wet season, which starts in late November and generally ends around April.
+Regardless, there are times of the year that more people choose to visit Fiji… and the Fiji tourism industry prices match this.
+The off-season or low season in Fiji is usually during the wet season, which starts in November and ends in April.
 This is considered Fiji’s “summer” where the temperatures are higher but there are more downpours.
 Fiji’s winter season, between May and October, is generally considered the high season or the peak season in Fiji where most tourists come to experience the dry and warm weather.
 But as we are about to reveal in this list, there are many reasons to travel during the low season in Fiji!

 So, just a recap…

-High Season in Fiji: May to October
+High Season in Fiji: May to October.

 1. It’s Cheaper